chrisdavenport/service/README.md

 // Execute the command.
 (new ServiceBase($container))->execute(($command));
 ```
+## Queries

+Queries are to all intents and purposes exactly like commands.
+The difference lies purely
+in how they are treated by the command bus (which we'll call a query bus here).
+A query
+can be dropped onto the bus at any time and will execute and return immediately.
+This is
+in contrast to commands, which will only execute sequentially, one after another.
+Queries
+are expected to return data, most likely although not required, in the form of a Data
+Transfer Object (DTO).
+On the other hand, commands cannot return data.
+However, commands
+can raise and publish Domain Events, which queries can't.

 ### A simple example - query
 In this example, a simple query is created and submitted to the query bus.
 This routes it to
 a query handler using the simple convention that the substring "Query" is replaced in a